Code-Institute-Submissions/Gwgjnr-Wellness_Site_AugResub/README.md

 ## Testing

 Test cases and results can be found in the [TESTING.md](TESTING.md) file.
-This was moved due to the size of the file.

 ## Deployment